 • Which community resources do you think you might benefit from tapping into?
 Would you be interested in learning about more options?

-• Do you have particular knowledge, experience, skills, or interests that you could help others by sharing?
+• What particular knowledge, experience, skills, or interests do you have that you could help others by sharing?
 How might you give back to your community or communities?

 • What are some challenges faced by a community you belong to?
 How do you personally experience these challenges?